sbt/website/src/reference/05-Developers-Guide/06-Nightly-Builds.md

 Nightly Builds
 --------------

-The latest development versions of |version| are available as nightly builds on |typesafe-snapshots|\_.
+The latest development versions of $app_version$ are available as nightly builds on |typesafe-snapshots|\_.

 To use a nightly build, the instructions are the same for